 Labels help you identify tags, load rules, and extensions in Tealium iQ for your own organization and filtering.
 This article provides information on labels and how they are useful, and also shows you how to create, manage, search, and filter by labels, as well as how to use labels as Resource Locks..

 In this article:

-A label is a tool in Tealium iQ for uniquely identifying an element such as a Tag, load rule, or extension.
+A label is a tool in Tealium iQ for uniquely identifying an element such as a tag, load rule, or extension.
 You specify what the label says and apply it to any element of your choice.
 You may apply as many labels as you need to a particular element.

 Labels are especially useful for identifying large groups of elements that may be mostly similar but have a few important differences.
 For example, you might have numerous instances of the Floodlight tag for different regions of the world and you need to be able to differentiate them at a glance.
-In that case, you could apply labels to Tags depending on whether they serve the US, the UK, Europe, or Mexico.
+In that case, you could apply labels to tags depending on whether they serve the US, the UK, Europe, or Mexico.

-If you have created a label with accented letters or punctuation marks prior to August 2017, rename the label without those characters before you can save any changes or add any users to it.
+Label names can only contain unaccented letters (A–Z), numbers, and the underscore character.
+If you created a label with accented letters or punctuation marks prior to August 2017, you need to rename the label without those characters before you can save changes or add users to it

 Resource Locks allow you to restrict access to elements such as variables, load rules, tags, and extensions.
 Any label can be converted to a Resource Lock, and only the users you specify will be able to change any elements the label has been applied to.
 Learn more about Resource Locks.